DiscoverDataScience.org

 In any case, software engineers are those most responsible in business and technology organizations for the functional use of data and statistics by creating all of the software programs needed to use a computer.

-Even a software program as banal as software engineers coded Microsoft word because code is what responds to inputs coming from the keyboard, producing outputs in the form of words on the screen.
+Even a software program as banal as software engineers coded Microsoft Word because code is what responds to inputs coming from the keyboard, producing outputs in the form of words on the screen.

-A Masters Degree in Statistics Jobs Boost Salaries
+A Master’s Degree in Statistics Jobs Boost Salaries

-To become eligible for a master’s degree in statistics, one needs a bachelor’s degree –ideally in mathematics or statistics, but not necessarily.
+To become eligible for a master’s degree in statistics, one needs a bachelor’s degree–ideally in mathematics or statistics, but not necessarily.

 If you’ve decided that the right path for you is a master’s degree in statistics, one of the first things you should consider is what school you plan on attending.
-Click here to learn about graduate programs in statistics, among other related programs, that can help you acquire these lucrative job options.
+Click here to learn about graduate programs in statistics, among other related programs, that can help you pursue these lucrative job options.

 FIND A PROGRAM